 The two-dimensional forced HIT, which is stationary turbulence, is used for the basic investigation of the present method.
-In nature, fluid flow whose depth is much less than horizontal scale, such as atmosphere and ocean, can be regarded as two-dimensional~\citep{charney_geostrophic_1971,xia_spectrally_2009,san_stationary_2013}.
+In nature, fluid flow whose depth is much less than horizontal scale, such as atmosphere and ocean, can be regarded as two-dimensional~\cite{charney_geostrophic_1971,xia_spectrally_2009,san_stationary_2013}.

-The governing equation is the two-dimensional vorticity equation derived from the incompressible Navier--Stokes equation.
-In numerical simulations of two-dimensional stationary turbulence, two artificial terms, which are the forcing term and damping term, are required to prevent the total energy dissipation and the inverse energy cascade~\citep{san_stationary_2013}.
+The governing equation is the two-dimensional vorticity equation derived from the incompressible continuity and Navier--Stokes equations.
+In numerical simulations of two-dimensional stationary turbulence, two artificial terms, which are the forcing term and damping term, are required to prevent the total energy dissipation and the inverse energy cascade~\cite{san_stationary_2013}.
 The equation is represented as

 where $\omega_{f}$ is the vorticity, $\textrm{D}/\textrm{D}t$ is the material derivative, $\nu$ is the kinematic viscosity, $F$ is the forcing term, and $D$ is the damping term.
-For the forcing term, inspired by ~\citet{lundgren_linearly_2003}, the band-limited linear forcing is used.
+For the forcing term, inspired by ~\cite{lundgren_linearly_2003}, the band-limited linear forcing is used.
 The forcing term is proportional to the vorticity itself and acted within the limited wave number $k_{F,\textrm{min}} < k < k_{F,\textrm{max}}$.
-Similarly, for the damping term, the band-limited linear damping, which is adopted in many studies~\citep{maltrud_energy_1991,schorghofer_energy_2000,san_stationary_2013}, is used.
+Similarly, for the damping term, the band-limited linear damping, which is adopted in many studies~\cite{maltrud_energy_1991,schorghofer_energy_2000,san_stationary_2013}, is used.
 The damping term is also linear to the vorticity within the limited wave number, but the scale factor $\gamma$ and the band range $k_{D,\textrm{min}} < k < k_{D,\textrm{max}}$ are generally different from ones of the forcing term.
 In sum, the forcing and damping terms are represented as

 and